-ITU Radio Regulations (2008), Radio regulations, Volume 3 - Resolutions and recommendations, resolution no. 63 industrial, scientific and medical (ISM) applications (of radio frequency energy) operation of equipment or appliances designed to generate and use locally radio frequency energy for industrial, scientific, medical, domestic or similar purposes, excluding applications in the field of telecommunications
+ITU Radio Regulations (2008), Radio regulations, Volume 3 - Resolutions and recommendations, resolution no. 63 industrial, scientific and medical (ISM) applications (of radio frequency energy)

 3 Terms and definitions

 For the purposes of this document, the terms and definitions of IEC 60050-161 and the following apply.